Live

 And the core questions this guide answers:

-By the time you finish reading, you'll know exactly which funds to consider, how to build a simple portfolio, and why this approach has outperformed most professional money managers for decades.
+By the time you finish reading, you'll know how funds work, how to think about building a simple portfolio, and why the math behind low-cost investing is so compelling.

 The Main Types of Index Funds and ETFs